HewlettPackard/spire-k8s-operator/README.md

 The [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for SPIRE configures, deploys, and helps ensure that a SPIRE server is up and running in a Kubernetes cluster based on a basic user-defined specification.

+This is a proof-of-concept project by the interns under the Identity and Access Management of Greenlake Cloud Platform (summer 2023).

 ## How it Works

 ### Custom Resources